Lightning shut out Islanders to win series

-TAMPA, Fla. -- Tampa Bay Lightning goalie Ben Bishop continues to save his best for the biggest games.
-And on Sunday, Bishop’s best ended the New York Islanders’ season.
+(The Sports Xchange) - Ben Bishop continues to save his best for the biggest games and on Sunday the Tampa Bay Lightning goaltender’s best ended the New York Islanders’ season.

-The Lightning won the best-of-seven series 4-1 and advance to the Eastern Conference Finals to face the winner of the second-round series between the Washington Capitals and Pittsburgh Penguins.
+The Lightning won the best-of-seven series 4-1 and advanced to the Eastern Conference Finals to face the winner of the series between the Washington Capitals and Pittsburgh Penguins.

 “I think we learned last year we had a couple series where we had chances to close them out at home and we kind of let them slip,” Bishop said.
 “We really wanted to take pride in closing teams out this year.”